marble999/freshlygenerated/content/posts/Prune-Pudding.md

 1. 17.
 Remove the apples and pears from the griddle pan and slide into the bowl of almond slivered honey mustard.
 Put a spoonful of honey mustard onto each plate and drizzle with a little water from the pan.
 Serve hot with 1 tablespoon of the warm honey mustard on each plate.

-1. DISCLAIMER: Please consider using a licensed professional in front of the children or present at the event to ensure that your child’s experience in eating may be enjoyable and safe.
+1. DISCLAIMER: Please consider using a licensed professional in front of the children or present at the event to ensure that your child's experience in eating may be enjoyable and safe.
 Any other methods of preparation are totally optional.

-1. When selecting the fruit for your children’s May platter and in establishing your menu planning, please ask about the variety of produce offered by market vendors and local farmers markets.
+1. When selecting the fruit for your children's May platter and in establishing your menu planning, please ask about the variety of produce offered by market vendors and local farmers markets.
 How long does it take produce to grow and for mature?
 Ask about care instructions such as how much water it needs in its whole and at each stage of growth as well as for handling and storage.

 1. This article is from the May 2019 issue of EatingWell Magazine.

-1.